Hipsterfil998/Marianna_head/README.md

 ```

 3. Set up the database paths in the code:
-- Update the database paths in `MariannaBot` class initialization to match your system configuration
+- Update the database paths in `Marianna_head` class initialization to match your system configuration
 - Ensure the image path for Marianna's portrait is correctly set

 ## Usage